Google to pay $17 million to settle states' Safari probe

 | SAN FRANCISCO

-SAN FRANCISCO Google Inc will pay $17 million to settle allegations by 37 states and the District of Columbia that it secretly tracked Web users by placing special digital files on the Web browsers of their smartphones.
+SAN FRANCISCO Google Inc (GOOG.O) will pay $17 million to settle allegations by 37 states and the District of Colombia that it secretly tracked Web users by placing special digital files on the Web browsers of their smartphones.

 Cookies are special files that allow websites and advertisers to identify individual Web surfers and track their browsing habits.